jfields4733/Jordan/README.md

 Create a single electronic file containing the tiny vivado project, and a word document containing the following:
 a) RTL, Synthesis and Implementation schematic (and others) screen shots of the tiny project
-b) Port interface, FSM and ASM drawings for the example extensions
+b) Port interface, FSM and ASM drawings for the tiny project
 c) Discuss testing in terms of 2^n, and how to test the insipred project using the hardware of the Nexys4DDR boards